You have left Costco.com and are now on the Bali Blinds website.

 Cord Lift: Raise and lower the shade with a color-coordinated cord.

-Continuous-Loop Lift: Cord loop raises and lowers the shade without changing the length of the cord, providing smooth and easy operation.
+Continuous Cord-Loop Lift: Cord loop raises and lowers the shade without changing the length of the cord, providing smooth and easy operation.
 The included safety guide keeps the cord out of reach of kids and pets to eliminate dangling hazards.

 Cordless Lift: Raise and lower the shade by pulling on the bottomrail.
 Ideal for homes with kids or pets, cordless lift eliminates dangling cord hazards and provides a streamlined look.
 Certified Best for Kids by an independent lab.

 AutoView Motorized Lift: Raise and lower the shade with the included remote or by integrating with a home automation system.
-Simple, easy to use, and ideal for homes with kids or pets.
+Simple, easy to use, and ideal for homes with kids and pets.
 Allows for easy operation of hard-to-reach or large window treatments.
 Certified Best for Kids by an independent lab.

 Choose which side of the window treatment should have the lift control, which could be a cord or a cord loop.
 Think about the placement of the window and any furniture or obstacles in the room, and choose the side that's most accessible.